Financial Aid Office

 For a helpful step by step tutorial for filling out the 2013-14 FAFSA, visit this handy Web site FAFSASimplification created by the University of California, Santa Barbara.
 Here is a link to a video that is both entertaining and instructional http://www.finaid.org/fafsa/video.phtml or this one http://www.youtube.com/watch?v=e2d7IfFgxTs.

 William Paterson University School Code: 002625, priority filing deadline: April 1st.
+New students who file the FAFSA well before April 1st, will receive earlier notification of eligibility.

 Apply online at FAFSA on the WebSM.
 Submit a FAFSA.
 The FAFSA is used to apply for federal financial aid (grants, work-study, and loans).
 Also, many colleges, universities, and career schools use your FAFSA information to award state and college aid.
 The process is free.
 Never pay to apply for federal financial aid.